supercharge/request-ip/README.md

 6. Checks the request context used by AWS API Gateway/Lambda in `request.requestContext`

+## Credits
+A huge thank you to [Petar Bojinov](https://github.com/pbojinov) for his [request-ip](https://github.com/pbojinov/request-ip) package.
+I was using Petar’s package for two years in my [hapi-rate-limitor](https://github.com/futurestudio/hapi-rate-limitor) plugin.
+It seems Petar is busy with other work and I felt the need to create my own package providing the functionality to retrieve a request’s IP address.

 ## Contributing
 Do you miss a goodie function?
 We very much appreciate your contribution!
 Please send in a pull request 😊